About Me

 Over the past 65+ years at Simpson, development had often been conducted in isolation, leading to wildly different appearances and user experiences across various products and applications.

-To address this, we created a comprehensive design system that included style guides and a diverse range of components, such as Web Components, React, and Blazor, to facilitate the integration of our design elements into other developers’ projects.
+To address this, we created a comprehensive design system that included style guides, developer guides and code examples, and a diverse range of components, such as:

 By leveraging these components, developers could seamlessly incorporate the unified look and feel into their applications, eliminating the need for extensive focus on presentation.
 This approach allowed them to concentrate on building robust and functional applications.